gskril/gregskril.com/src/blog/nft-uses.md

 > "This digital collectible is our way of rewarding you for following your curiosity....this token proves you were here from the beginning of this journey.
 Keep it safe — it may come in handy."

-It's become very clear that Adidas is heavily investing in this space, so people feel as if this ticket will be extremely valuable in the future.
+It's become very clear that Adidas is heavily investing in this space, so people feel as if this ticket may be valuable in the future.

 ### Token gating a Discord community